proximax-storage/xpx-testnet-chain-onboarding/storage-tool/README.md

 3. Click the `>>` button in the middle to download the selected files.

-4. Open the Download folder configured during the Initial Set Up to view the downloaded files.
+4. Open the Download folder configured during Initial Set Up to view the downloaded files.

 ## Delete Download channel